The Challenges Nurses Face When Applying For Long Term Disability

 - More Medical: All medical documents from your physician regarding your condition including but not limited to your official medical file, lab reports, X-ray and MRI reports, physician notes, list of surgeries including medical reports.

 Nurses may face challenges when applying for long term disability.
 The insurance company will try to save as much money as possible by finding reasons to deny your claim.
 Building a strong administrative claim will help you win your case.

 Using an experienced disability attorney will help you protect yourself against the insurance company.
 The Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling 850-308-7833 with no obligation.
+If your LTD claim has been wrongfully denied or terminated receive a free consultation by calling 850-308-7833 with no obligation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.